X-ray: Pre-Röntgen observations and research

-Helmholtz formulated mathematical equations for X-rays.
+Hermann von Helmholtz formulated mathematical equations for X-rays.
 He postulated a dispersion theory before Röntgen made his discovery and announcement.
 He based it on the electromagnetic theory of light.
 However, he did not work with actual X-rays.

 In early 1890 photographer William Jennings and associate professor of the University of Pennsylvania Arthur W. Goodspeed were making photographs of coins with electric sparks.
 On 22 February after the end of their experiments two coins were left on a stack of photographic plates before Goodspeed demonstrated to Jennings the operation of Crookes tubes.
 While developing the plates, Jennings noticed disks of unknown origin on some of the plates, but nobody could explain them, and they moved on.
 Only in 1896 they realized that they accidentally made an X-ray photograph (they didn't claim a discovery).

-Also in 1890, Roentgen's assistant Ludwig Zehnder noticed a flash of light from a fluorescent screen immediately before the covered tube he was switching on punctured.
+Also in 1890, Röntgen's assistant Ludwig Zehnder noticed a flash of light from a fluorescent screen immediately before the covered tube he was switching on punctured.

 When Stanford University physics professor Fernando Sanford conducted his "electric photography" experiments in 1891–1893 by photographing coins in the light of electric sparks, like Jennings and Goodspeed, he may have unknowingly generated and detected X-rays.
-His letter of 6 January 1893 to the Physical Review was duly published and an article entitled Without Lens or Light, Photographs Taken With Plate and Object in Darkness appeared in the San Francisco Examiner.
+His letter of January 6, 1893 to the Physical Review was duly published and an article entitled Without Lens or Light, Photographs Taken With Plate and Object in Darkness appeared in the San Francisco Examiner.

 In 1894, Nikola Tesla noticed damaged film in his lab that seemed to be associated with Crookes tube experiments and began investigating this invisible, radiant energy.
 After Röntgen identified the X-ray, Tesla began making X-ray images of his own using high voltages and tubes of his own design, as well as Crookes tubes.